 END

-Now, in the above example, we have used the ALTER PROC statement to alter the AllStudents table.
-And this time, we have added one more query in the body of the procedure.
-And this query will return the count of records that are there in the table.
+In the above example, we used the ALTER PROC statement to alter the PurchaseOrder table.
+This time, we added one more query in the procedure’s body.
+This query will return the number of records in the table.

 Now, after modification, if we execute the procedure, we will get the following output.